 Strange Pregnancy Dreams

 Some pregnant women have vivid or intense dreams.
-There are a variety of theories about this phenomenon, and there’s in interesting article that explains some of those theories here, on the American Pregnancy Association’s website.
+There are a variety of theories about this phenomenon, and there’s in interesting article that explains some of those theories on the American Pregnancy Association‘s website.
 Having dreams that are frightening or more vivid than you’re used to may be unsettling.
-But be rest reassured that it’s a common happening in pregnancy and won’t last permanently.
+But rest assured that it’s a common happening in pregnancy and won’t last permanently.
+(We discuss vivid pregnancy dreams in pregnancy week 26.)

 Kopa Birth’s online childbirth classes allow you to prepare for a natural childbirth from the comfort of your own home, 24/7.
 Enroll today in our free online childbirth class to learn more about preparing for a natural hospital birth.